wu-lee/rushkoff-archive/docs/_articles/the-figure-or-the-ground.md

 Our mistake, as creatures of the Electronic Age and mere immigrants to an unfolding Digital Era, is to see digital technology as a subject rather than a landscape.
 It's the same as confusing the television set with the media environment created by the television set, or the little smartphone in your pocket with the greater impact of handheld communications and computing technology on our society.

 This happens whenever we undergo a media transition.
-So

-we can't help but see digital technology as figure, when it's

-actually the ground.
-It's not the source of future intelligence

-but an environment where intelligence manifests differently.

-So while technologists may feel as though they're creating a

-cathedral for the mechanical mind, they're actually succumb-

-ing to an oversimplified Industrial Age approach to digital con-
+So we can't help but see digital technology as figure, when it's actually the ground.
+It's not the source of future intelligence but an environment where intelligence manifests differently.
+So while technologists may feel as though they're creating a cathedral for the mechanical mind, they're actually succumbing to an oversimplified Industrial Age approach to digital consciousness.

-sc10usness.

 Rather than toward machines that think, I believe we're